 if for any reason whatsoever we have to cancel your Appointment, you will receive a full refund of the Appointment Fee;

-You acknowledge and agree that this clause 8.5 shall be your sole remedy in relation to any cancelled or delayed Appointment for a Clinic Visit.
+You acknowledge and agree that this clause 7.5 shall be your sole remedy in relation to any cancelled Appointment for a Clinic Visit.

-When you place a Request, you will be notified of the Appointment Fee and the maximum length of the Appointment to which you are entitled.
-The Appointment Fee will be payable when you submit your Request.
-The Appointment Fee may change from time to time, so you should always check the Appointment Fee carefully before submitting a Request.
+When you make a Booking, you will be notified of the Appointment Fee and the maximum length of the Appointment to which you are entitled.
+The Appointment Fee will be payable when you make your Booking.
+The Appointment Fee may change from time to time, so you should always check the Appointment Fee carefully before making a Booking.

 We use a third-party payment processor to take payments from you for the Fees (“Payment Services””).
 The processing of any such payments will be subject to that third-party’s terms of service and privacy policies.
 We cannot accept any liability for any damages (whether direct or indirect) caused as a result of the provision of the Payment Services.